Data

 Type: research project and publication at Tampere University, Faculty of Built Environment

-Researchers and editors: Fernando Nieto, Rosana Rubio
+Researchers and book editors: Fernando Nieto, Rosana Rubio

 Year: 2019-2023

-Publication date: April 2022
+Publication date: April 2021

-Publisher: Tampere University Press
+Publisher: Tampere University

 Collection: DATUTOP Occasional Papers no. 40